- Guaranteed for 2 full months

 PRICE: $169USD for the two camera system

 The Cotton Carrier two camera system is a solid product that fills a niche’s need.
 It is not for everyone, that is for sure, but a wide range of active photographers will find utility in its design and use.
-The carrier succeed in holding a camera firmly and comfortably in place in a manner that helps prevent arm fatigue from all day shooting.
+The carrier succeeds in holding a camera firmly and comfortably in place in a manner that helps prevent arm fatigue from all day shooting.
 Any photographer who wishes to have their hands free during an activity, yet have a camera close at hand and not tucked away in a bag, will enjoy using the Cotton Carrier.